munificent/game-programming-patterns/book/state.markdown

 If the state object doesn't have any other <span name="fn">fields</span>, then the only data it stores is a pointer to the internal virtual method table so that its methods can be called.
-In that case, there's no reason to ever have more than one instance of it: every instance would be identical anyway.
+In that case, there's no reason to ever have more than one instance of it.
+Every instance would be identical anyway.

 <aside name="fn">

 If your state has no fields and only *one* virtual method in it, you can simplify this pattern even more.
 Replace each state *class* with a state *function* -- just a plain vanilla top-level function.
-Then the `state_` field in your main class becomes a simple function pointer.
+Then, the `state_` field in your main class becomes a simple function pointer.

 </aside>

-In that case, you can just make a single *static* instance.
+In that case, you can make a single *static* instance.
 Even if you have a bunch of FSMs all going at the same time in that same state, they can all point to the <span name="flyweight">same instance</span> since it has nothing machine-specific about it.